TalmageTalmage/rokenbok-controller-port/README.md

 The Arduino receives 00100000 01000001

 The Arduino combines the bytes into 0010000001000001.
-Each clock pulse the Arduino will shift the bits to the left and check the bit shifted out.
+Each clock pulse the Arduino will shift the bits to the left and then checks the bit shifted out.
+It it's a 1 the Data line will Drive High until the next clock.
+If it is a 0 the Data line will stay Low.

 1st Clock

 0010000001000001 becomes 0100000010000010

-If statement runs to check if the bit shifted out is a 1 or 0.
-If 1 the Data line pulses

 2nd Clock

 010000001000001 becomes 1000000100000100

-If statement runs to check if the bit shifted out is a 1 or 0.
 The bit shifted out is a 0.
-The data line stays low
+Data line stays low

 3rd Clock

 1000000100000100 becomes 0000001000001000

-If statement runs to check if the bit shifted out is a 1 or 0.
-The bit shifted out is a 1 and the data line drives high until the next clock pulse
+The bit shifted out is a 1.
+Data line will drive High until the next clock.

 .....